kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 Primary literature:

-* Computer Security: Art and Science, Matt Bishop ISBN: 9780321712332 1388 pages
+* Computer Security: Art and Science, Matt Bishop ISBN: 9780321712332 1388 pages - referenced as Bishop below
-* Defensive Security Handbook: Best Practices for Securing Infrastructure, Lee Brotherston, Amanda Berlin ISBN: 978-1-491-96038-7 284 pages
+* Defensive Security Handbook: Best Practices for Securing Infrastructure, Lee Brotherston, Amanda Berlin ISBN: 978-1-491-96038-7 284 pages - short DSH
 * Forensics Discovery, Dan Farmer, Wietse Venema 2004, Addison-Wesley 240 pages.
-Can be found at http://www.porcupine.org/forensics/forensic-discovery/ but recommend buying it
+Can be found at http://www.porcupine.org/forensics/forensic-discovery/ but recommend buying it.
+Referenced below as FD

 It is recommended to buy these books.
 Note: we won't read all chapters and pages.